FAQ - Cisco Modeling Labs v2.x

 10. Can I copy the images from CML 2.7 refplat ISO files to an older version of CML?

 Images from an older refplat ISO should work in newer CML versions but not vice-versa.
 Reference platforms included on a refplat ISO released with CML 2.5 should work if copied into a CML 2.7 instance.
 Conversely, reference platforms included on a refplat ISO released with CML 2.7 may not be available if copied into a CML 2.5 instance.
 If you need to use reference platforms included on the refplat ISO released with CML 2.7, you should upgrade your CML instance to 2.7.
-For example, if you want to use IOL or SD-WAN nodes firstly introduced with CML 2.7, you must upgrade your instance to CML 2.7 before you can start those nodes types.
-If you tried to import those nodes into an instance running older CML version, e.g. CML 2.5, the instance will not be able to load or launch these nodes types.
+For example, if you want to use IOL or SD-WAN nodes initially introduced with CML 2.7, you must upgrade your instance to CML 2.7 before you can start those nodes types.
+If you tried to import those nodes into an instance running older CML version, e.g., CML 2.5, the instance will not be able to load or launch these nodes types.

 11. Can I use an image taken from a physical device within CML?